iamharishwar/COMSOL/README.md

 EDITOR VI IS USED IN LINUX OR UBUTU TO EDIT THE FILES

-vi <name of file>       it will open the file
+vi <name of file>      ----------- it will open the file

-:q                      quite the editor
+:q                      -----------quite the editor

-wq                      write and quite from editor
+wq                      ------------write and quite from editor

-insert                  to edit the file
+insert                  ------------to edit the file

-escp                    to stop writing in the editor, it will stop from editing in th file
+escp                    -------------to stop writing in the editor, it will stop from editing in th file

-:q!                     exit without modifing
+:q!                     --------------exit without modifing

 HOW TO OPEDRATE AZUR CLOUD
 please  follow the following steps

-eval $(ssh-agent)                    it will create key to access the cloud
+eval $(ssh-agent)                   ----------------- it will create key to access the cloud

-ssh-add ~/.ssh/<name of pem file>    it will let you enter into azur cloud, pem file is created when we create a virtual machine in azur cloud
+ssh-add ~/.ssh/<name of pem file>   ------------------ it will let you enter into azur cloud, pem file is created when we create a virtual machine in azur cloud